 and background knowledge containing the following facts:

-ProbFoil iteratively searches for a single clause that covers as many examples as possible, until all examples are covered or it is not possible to construct more clauses.
-While searching for the best clause, it starts from the most general one, \texttt{grandparent(X,Y)}, which effectively states that every pair of people forms a grandparent relationship.
+ProbFoil iteratively searches for a single clause that covers as many examples as possible, until all examples are covered or it adding more clauses does not improve the results.
+While searching for the best clause, it starts from the most general one, \textit{grandparent(X,Y)}, which effectively states that every pair of people forms a grandparent relationship.
 Then it gradually specialises the clause by adding literals to the body.
-For instance, extending \texttt{grandparent(X,Y)} with a \texttt{mother/2} predicate results in the following clauses
+For instance, extending \textit{grandparent(X,Y)} with a \textit{mother/2} predicate results in the following clauses

-Extending the initial clause with the \texttt{father/2} results in similar clauses.
+Extending the initial clause with the \textit{father/2} results in similar clauses.
 Having the new candidate clauses, ProbFoil scores each candidate by counting how many positive and negative examples are covered.
 These candidate clauses would not cover any examples and ProbFoil continues to refine the candidates by adding another literal to the body.
 This would result in clauses of the following form: